- Food and Cooking

 Enjoy restaurants, on a special diet

 Yesterday, our family enjoyed an activity together for the first time in 6 months!
 It's something everyone probably takes for granted.
 A simple meal out at a restaurant.
 Not drive-through fast-food.
 A sit-down restaurant with a waitress.
 We discovered paradise!
 Cheeseburger in Paradise that is.
 We ordered a gluten-free, dairy-free meal (with a bun!) without a deer-in-the-headlights look!
 Or a, "your one of those people that make my job miserable" looks.

-Our daughter has Asperger's symptoms and her doctor recommended a gluten-free, dairy-free diet.
+Our daughter is on the Autism spectrum and her doctor recommended a gluten-free, dairy-free diet.
 A common story these days.
 We have been changing our diet pretty well at home, but it is very difficult to find appropriate foods at restaurants.
-Our poor teen's only restaurant meal has been Wendy's Chili.
+Our poor daughter's only restaurant meal has been Wendy's Chili.
 We want to offer her more choices!
 Let's help each other by using this space as a forum for rating great restaurants and our favorite meals.

 Why are you eating gluten-free and/or dairy-free?

 Our Favorite Fast Food

 Our very first meal eating out was at Wendy's.
 After checking on the internet, it seemed this was an easy place to start.
 My daughter had the Chili and we asked for no cheese on it.
 Please.
 We have been getting the fries.
 Our Wendy's has a dedicated fryer only for the fries.
 So that limits cross-contamination with gluten foods in the oil.
 You will need to ask this at your local restaurant.